 By completion of this course, successful students will be able to:

-- Employ basic probability concepts and describe various distributions as they apply to statistical process control and probability.
+- Use basic probability concepts and describe various distributions as they apply to statistical process control and probability.

-- Examine appropriate data analysis tools for sampling plans, statistical reviews, and validation to determine which root causes contribute significantly to the project output
+- Use data analysis tools for sampling plans, statistical reviews, and validation to determine which root causes contribute significantly to the project output

-- Perform basic statistics, Value Stream Mapping, and Process Value Analysis
+- Execute basic statistics, Value Stream Mapping, and Process Value Analysis

-- Practice applying data analysis techniques to data sets using statistical software
+- Use data analysis techniques to data sets using statistical software

-- Produce summaries of all the findings from statistical validation or process value analysis
+- Write summaries of all the findings from statistical validation or process value analysis

 - Evaluate problems in the process that cause defects and determine if these problems are the root causes of defects.